This post may contain affiliate or sponsored links. Please read our disclosure policy.

 What’s the chunky stuff I’m referring to?
 Oh you know, just all the things good in the world.
 See below.

-After that, stir in 4.5 cups of oats.
+After that, stir in 4 1/2 cups of old-fashioned oats.
 Not a typo.
 Lots of oats.
 Probably why the recipe can get away with no flour.

 Stir it up.